Engee documentation

 Yes

-# Grid spacing (m) — distance between antenna sublattices on a rectangular grid
+# Grid spacing (m) — the distance between the antenna sublattices on a rectangular grid

 String